AbdelrhmanAli123/CICD-github-action-sonarqube-ECR-ECS/README.md

 - create ECS service
   ![Screenshot 2023-12-01 011420](https://github.com/AbdelrhmanAli123/CICD-github-action-sonarqube-ECR-ECS/assets/133269614/565ce0ea-d389-4224-96f9-3612678c57d7)
 -  modify the ECS service to use the task definition and configure the Application load balancer via ECS service
--  put the health route /login
+-  put the health check route /login

-### here is all the secrets that i used
+### Here are all the secrets that I used

 ![Screenshot 2023-12-01 195906](https://github.com/AbdelrhmanAli123/CICD-github-action-sonarqube-ECR-ECS/assets/133269614/0e016004-b412-4801-b485-8393be82f089)

-### change the workflow values with the appropriate values that you stored and then run the workflow
+### Change the workflow values with the appropriate values that you stored and then run the workflow
 ![Screenshot 2023-12-01 013845](https://github.com/AbdelrhmanAli123/CICD-github-action-sonarqube-ECR-ECS/assets/133269614/f37dcef1-8d74-4eaf-86b0-f314c39edb95)

-### access the application useing the load balancer endpoint
+### Access the application using the load balancer endpoint
 ![Screenshot 2023-12-01 011616](https://github.com/AbdelrhmanAli123/CICD-github-action-sonarqube-ECR-ECS/assets/133269614/4835c860-d6e0-464d-b3cb-08c6bb0ead63)

-### finally it works fine :)
+### Finally it works fine :)